Yco42/absa/README.md

 I decided to use Postman's Collection functionality for this task as it's very lightweight, good for API testing, and can create Test Report files.

-1. Using POSTMAN (Collection Runner), Run the automated tests (link in 'Section B: Resources' below)
+1. Using POSTMAN (Collection Runner), Run the automated tests (click link in 'Section B: Resources' below)
 2. Click Export Results for a Test Result report and associated test evidence

 TASK2: